What is Litigation Finance?

 Litigation finance redistributes all or a portion of the financial risk of litigation to the litigation funder.
 The capital provided by a litigation funder can be used not only to pay for the attorneys’ fees and expenses associated with prosecuting or defending a legal action but also for business operations or to pay down or refinance debt.
 Litigation finance thus frees up companies to allocate their capital resources to their highest and best use, investing in projects that optimize returns and promote economic growth.

-There are many reasons why companies use litigation finance, including:
+There are many reasons why companies use third-party funding for litigation, including:

 - A lack of financial resources to optimally prosecute or defend a litigation or arbitration; litigation finance affords companies the means to retain top legal talent.
 Read More

 - Corporate opportunities that make it more advantageous for the business to allocate its resources to projects other than the maintenance of a meritorious legal claim litigation finance is a tool that helps businesses efficiently allocate resources to their highest and best use.
 Read More